ATheNA-SBST/ATheNA/README.md

 ## Examples

+Two examples are provided with the tool to show how to set up and run ATheNA.\\

-An example tutorial can be found inside the [PendulumExample](PendulumExample) folder.
-The folder includes the Simulink model which is used in the example (version 8.5/R2015a), a formatted html tutorial page with a sample of what the output should look like, and a MATLAB script with the tutorial.
-If an older MATLAB version is used, the example script and model will not run, but the rest of the toolbox will remain compatible.
+The first example can be found inside the [AutomotiveExample](AutomotiveExample) folder.
+The folder includes the Simulink model which is used in the example (version 8.7/ R2016a) and a MATLAB script with the tutorial.
+If an older MATLAB version is used, the example script and model will not run, but the rest of the toolbox should remain compatible.

-Another example can be found inside the [AutomotiveExample](AutomotiveExample) folder.
-The folder includes the Simulink model which is used in the example (version 8.7/R2016a) and a MATLAB script with the tutorial.
+Another tutorial example can be found inside the [PendulumExample](PendulumExample) folder.
+The folder includes the Simulink model which is used in the example (version 8.5/ R2015a), a formatted html tutorial page with a sample of what the output should look like, and a MATLAB script with the tutorial.

 ## How to Cite ATheNA